ENCCS/hpda-python/content/GPU-computing.rst

 :attr:`numba.cuda.blockDim` variable.
 The global index of a thread should be computed from its in-block index, the index of execution block and the block size.
 For 1D, it is numba.cuda.threadIdx.x + numba.cuda.blockIdx.x * numba.cuda.blockDim.x.
-Numba provides method to automate such calculations by using :attr:`numba.cuda.grid(ndim)` where *ndim* is the number of dimensions declared when invoking the kernel.

 .. note::